ipinfo/rails/README.md

 Once configured, `ipinfo-rails` will make IP address data accessible within Rail's `request` object.
 These values can be accessed at `request.env['ipinfo']`.

+> You may want to checkout https://github.com/ipinfo/rails-example which has a sample Rails app demonstrating the IPinfo gem in action.

 ## Details Data

 `request.env['ipinfo']` is `Response` object that contains all fields listed [IPinfo developer docs](https://ipinfo.io/developers/responses#full-response) with a few minor additions.
 Properties can be accessed through methods of the same name.